joao-garcia/v4/content/featured/FlowliWebAPI/index.md

 Core Web API consumed by Flowli CMS and Project Syndicate Website.
 <br/><br/>
-Has a Core Backend implemented using a Domain-Driven Design (DDD) architecture, with dependency injection via AutoFact and a MongoDB Repository.<br/>
+Has a Core Backend implemented using a Domain-Driven Design (DDD) architecture, with dependency injection via AutoFac and a MongoDB Repository.<br/>
 Contains .NET and Typescript WebApi clients to be consumed as NuGet packages from other applications.<br/>
 Has Integration Tests and Unit Tests, implemented using Xunit(.Net) and Jasmine(Typescript).